+January 2015 Page 85 of 146

 Health 2 Intake Screening: Health

 Percent of youth presented for admission who had a health intake screening completed by trained or qualified staff in one hour or less.

 Jurisdiction Average

-The jurisdiction average for this outcome measure (OM) is currently 90.00%.
+The jurisdiction average for this outcome measure (OM) is currently 100.00%.

 Brady Academy

-In October 100 percent of youth health screenings were recorded in an hour or less and 80 percent in April.
-STAR East Camp In October 96.77 percent of youth health screenings were recorded in an hour or less and 90 percent in April.
+In October and April 100 percent of youth health screenings were recorded in an hour or less.
+STAR East Camp In October and April 100 percent of youth health screenings were recorded in an hour or less.
 Youth Challenge Center In October and April 100 percent of youth health screenings were recorded in an hour or less.

-January 2013
+January 2015 Page 86 of 146

 Health 3 Intake Screening: Mental Health

 Percent of youth presented for admission that had a mental health intake screening completed by trained or qualified staff in one hour or less.

 Jurisdiction Average

-The jurisdiction average for this outcome measure (OM) is currently 93.33%, slightly higher than the national average.
+The jurisdiction average for this outcome measure (OM) is currently 100.00%.

 Brady Academy

 In October 100 percent of youth had MH screenings completed in this program.
-In April 80 percent of youth MH screenings were recorded.
-STAR East Camp In October, 96.77 percent of youth had MH screenings completed in this program.
 In April 100 percent of youth MH screenings were recorded.
+STAR East Camp In October 100 percent of youth had MH screenings completed in this program.
+In April 100 percent of youth MH screenings were recorded.
 Youth Challenge Center In October 100 percent of youth had MH screenings completed in this program.
 In April 100 percent of youth MH screenings were recorded.

-Health 4 Intake Screening: Suicide Prevention Percent of youth presented for admission that had a suicide prevention screening completed by trained or qualified staff in one hour or less.
-Jurisdiction Average The jurisdiction average for this outcome measure (OM) is currently 91.11%, slightly higher than the national average.
+January 2015 Page 87 of 146 Health 4 Intake Screening: Suicide Prevention Percent of youth presented for admission that had a suicide prevention screening completed by trained or qualified staff in one hour or less.
+Jurisdiction Average The jurisdiction average for this outcome measure (OM) is currently 100.00%.
 Brady Academy

-In October 100 percent of youth had suicide screenings completed in this program.
-In April 80 percent of youth suicide screenings were recorded.
-STAR East Camp In October 96.77 percent of youth had suicide screenings completed in this program.
-In April 96.67 percent of youth suicide screenings were recorded.
-Youth Challenge Center In October 100 percent of youth had suicide screenings completed in this program.
-In April 96.67 percent of youth suicide screenings were recorded.
+In October and in April, 100 percent of youth had suicide screenings completed in this program.
+STAR East Camp In October and in April, 100 percent of youth had suicide screenings completed in this program.
+Youth Challenge Center In October and in April, 100 percent of youth had suicide screenings completed in this program.

-Health 5 Intake Screening: Completed in less than 1 hour Percent of youth presented for admission that had an intake screening completed by trained or qualified staff in one hour or less.
-Jurisdiction Average The jurisdiction average for this outcome measure (OM) is currently 88.89%, slightly higher than the national average.
+January 2015 Page 88 of 146 Health 5 Intake Screening: Completed in less than 1 hour Percent of youth presented for admission that had an intake screening completed by trained or qualified staff in one hour or less.
+Jurisdiction Average The jurisdiction average for this outcome measure (OM) is currently 100.00%.
 Brady Academy

-In October 100 percent of youth had intake screenings completed in one hour or less from the time of admissions.
-In April 80 percent of youth intake screenings were recorded.
-STAR East Camp In October 97.77 percent of youth had intake screenings completed in one hour or less from the time of admissions.
-In April 90 percent of youth intake screenings were recorded.
-Youth Challenge Center In October 100 percent of youth had intake screenings completed in one hour or less from the time of admissions.
-In April 96.67 percent of youth intake screenings were recorded.
+In October and in April, 100 percent of youth had intake screenings completed in one hour or less from the time of admissions.
+STAR East Camp In October and in April, 100 percent of youth had intake screenings completed in one hour or less from the time of admissions.
+Youth Challenge Center In October and in April, 100 percent of youth had intake screenings completed in one hour or less from the time of admissions.

-Health 6 Intake Screening: Completed before assigned to housing unit Percent of youth presented for admission whose intake screenings were completed by trained or qualified staff, before they were assigned to housing units.
+January 2015 Page 89 of 146 Health 6 Intake Screening: Completed before assigned to housing unit Percent of youth presented for admission whose intake screenings were completed by trained or qualified staff, before they were assigned to housing units.
 Jurisdiction Average The jurisdiction average for this outcome measure (OM) is currently 100.00%.
 Brady Academy